A resolution of the inclusive flavor-breaking $\tau$ $|V_{us}|$ puzzle: Introduction

 No apparent convergence problem exists for the $D=4$ series, which, to three loops, dropping numerically tiny $O(m_q^4)$ terms, is given by~\cite{ckd4ope}

 The slow convergence of the $D=2$ OPE series and the reliability of conventional implementation assumptions for $C_6$ and $C_8$ will be investigated in the next section.

-In the rest of the paper, the non-strange and strange spectral distributions entering the various FESRs considered are fixed using $\pi_{\mu2}$, $K_{\mu 2}$ and SM expectations for the $\pi$ and $K$ pole contributions, recent ALEPH data for the continuum $ud$ V+A distribution~\cite{aleph13}, Belle~\cite{bellekspi} and BaBar~\cite{babarkmpi0,adametzthesis} results for the $K^-\pi^0$ and $\bar{K}^0\pi^-$ distributions, BaBar results~\cite{babarkpipiallchg} for the $K^-\pi^+\pi^-$ distribution, Belle results~\cite{bellekspipi} for the $\bar{K}^0\pi^-\pi^0$ distribution, a combination of BaBar~\cite{babar3K} and Belle~\cite{belle3K} results for the very small $\bar{K}\bar{K}K$ distribution, and 1999 ALEPH results~\cite{alephus99} for the combined distribution of those strange modes not remeasured by the B-factory experiments.
-The overall scales for the BaBar and Belle exclusive strange mode distributions have been set, with one exception, by scaling the unit-normalized experimental distributions with the corresponding 2014 HFAG~\cite{HFAG2014} exclusive branching fractions.
-The exception is the $K^-\pi^0$ mode, where two choices exist for $B[\tau^-\rightarrow K^-\pi^0 \nu_\tau ]$: the 2014 HFAG summer fit result $0.00433(15)$~\cite{HFAG2014}, and the preliminary BaBar thesis result $0.00500(14)$~\cite{adametzthesis}.
-Since the latter is favored by BaBar, whose earlier result dominates the 2014 HFAG average, our central values below are obtained using this choice.
-Finally, with the total strange branching fraction differing slightly from that used by ALEPH in setting its overall $ud$ V+A normalization, a very small rescaling is applied to the ALEPH continuum $ud$ V+A distribution to restore the sum of the electron, muon, non-strange and strange branching fractions to unity.
+In the rest of the paper, the non-strange and strange spectral distributions entering the various FESRs considered are fixed using $\pi_{\mu2}$, $K_{\mu 2}$ and SM expectations for the $\pi$ and $K$ pole contributions, recent ALEPH data for the continuum $ud$ V+A distribution~\cite{aleph13}, Belle~\cite{bellekspi} and BaBar~\cite{babarkmpi0} results for the $K^-\pi^0$ and $\bar{K}^0\pi^-$ distributions, BaBar results~\cite{babarkpipiallchg} for the $K^-\pi^+\pi^-$ distribution, Belle results~\cite{bellekspipi} for the $\bar{K}^0\pi^-\pi^0$ distribution, a combination of BaBar~\cite{babar3K} and Belle~\cite{belle3K} results for the very small $\bar{K}\bar{K}K$ distribution, and 1999 ALEPH results~\cite{alephus99} for the combined ``residual mode'' distribution (the sum over contributions from those strange modes not remeasured by the B-factory experiments).
+BaBar and Belle exclusive strange mode distributions are given in unit-normalized form, with measured branching fractions required to set the overall scales.
+We work, in general, with 2016 HFAG~\cite{HFAG2016} branching fractions.
+For the two $K\pi$ modes, however, we consider also the alternate results, $B[\tau\rightarrow K^-\pi^0\nu_\tau ]=0.004707(181)$ and $B[\tau\rightarrow \bar{K}^0\pi^-\nu_\tau ]=0.008566(299)$, obtained in Ref.~\cite{aclp13} (ACLP), from an analysis imposing additional dispersive constraints on the timelike $K\pi$ form factors.
+The corresponding 2016 HFAG $K\pi$ results, obtained without the dispersive constraints, are $B[\tau\rightarrow K^-\pi^0\nu_\tau ]=0.004327(149)$ and $B[\tau\rightarrow \bar{K}^0\pi^-\nu_\tau ]=0.008386(141)$.

+A plot of the latest version of the ALEPH $ud$ V+A spectral distribution may be found in Ref.~\cite{aleph13}.
+The exclusive- and residual-mode contributions to the continuum $us$ V+A distribution, in the form, $\vert V_{us}\vert^2\, \tilde{\rho}_{V+A;us}(s)$, directly determinable from the experiment, are shown in Figure~\ref{figrhotildeus}.
+For definiteness, the $K\pi$ points are shown with the 2016 HFAG $K\pi$ normalization.
+A global rescaling of $1.044$ is required to convert these to the alternate 2013 ACLP $K\pi$ normalization.

+We base our central results on the additionally-constrained ACLP input choice, but quote results obtained using both $K\pi$ normalizations.
+Note that the publicly available ALEPH continuum $ud$ V+A distribution is normalized to a slightly older version of the inclusive $ud$ continuum branching fraction.
+A small rescaling ($0.5\%$ or less) is required to convert this to the normalization implied by the branching fractions we employ.
+The normalizations of the different components of the 1999 ALEPH residual mode distribution are also updated using HFAG 2016 branching fractions~\cite{HFAG2016}.